 The City will issue responses to inquiries and any other corrections or amendments it deems necessary in written addenda issued prior to the Proposal Due Date.
-Proposers should not rely on any representations, statements or explanations other than those made in this RFP or in any addendum to this RFP.
+All addenda will be posted on DemandStar.com as they become available.
+Proposers should not rely on any representations, statements or explanations other than those made in this RFP or in any addendum to this RFP, as accessed through DemandStar.com.
 Where there appears to be a conflict between the RFP and any addenda issued, the last addendum issued will prevail.